-Since many of us are going through challenging times, I wanted to share free exercise videos, apps, and screen-free ideas to encourage wellness for parents and kids.
+Since many of us are distance learning / homeschooling, I wanted to share free exercise videos, apps, and screen-free ideas to encourage wellness for parents and kids.
 These resources are in English and Chinese.

 Whether you’re at home or working on the front lines, I hope you are safe and healthy, and I hope these resources can be helpful to you.